Neko 0.9.99

 , steps for which the simulation does not use projection after starting or time step changes.
 E.g. if 5, then the projection space will start to update at the 6th time step and the space will be utilized at the 7th time step.monitor

 , monitoring of residuals.
-If set to true, the residuals will be printed for each iteration.The optional flow_rate_force
+If set to true, the residuals will be printed for each iteration.In addition to the above settings, the solvers can be configured with strict convergence criteria.
+This is done by setting the case.fluid.strict_convergence

 object can be used to force a particular flow rate through the domain.
 Useful for channel and pipe flows.
 The configuration uses the following parameters: